Vision Therapy for Anisometropia

 If the visual acuity difference between the two eyes vary widely, this may not be fully correctable with eyeglasses.
 However, contact lenses may prove to be more effective as they sit directly on the eyes, providing a more comfortable solution.
 LASIK surgery may also be an option.

-During childhood, anisometropia can be successfully addressed through vision therapy, which is a personalized program of exercises managed by Dr. Stein.
+During childhood, anisometropia can be successfully addressed through vision therapy, which is a personalized program of exercises managed by our eye doctors.
 Vision therapy for children with anisometropia might include the following:

 - Customized exercises to stimulate the brain’s connection with the weaker eye